Is upgrading your Tacoma brakes worth it?

 Toyota Tacoma Stock Brake Performance

 On the first brake test, the factory brakes stopped the Tacoma in 171 feet.
-To get a more comprehensive idea of the brake performance, we decided to perform the test a total of five times, then average all of the stopping distances.
+To get a more extensive idea of the brake performance, we decided to perform the test a total of five times, then average all of the stopping distances.

 However, disaster struck after run number three, as the rear of the Tacoma started leaking brake fluid.
 We ran the truck down to a shop to discover we had blown out one of the brake boots.
 The failure most likely occurred due to significant wear and tear from the abuse we have put the truck through, as the components were pretty rusty.
 That, combined with the pressure of applying the brakes heavily, most likely caused the seal to break.